GAA shorts worn by Irish actor to be auctioned in aid of Ukrainian filmmakers

 The distinctive blue and yellow shorts featured in the series launched a thousand fan memes, had Gucci designing imitation pairs for sale, and introduced gaelic football to Hollywood and beyond.

-The shorts are in the blue and yellow colours of Longford, Roscommon, Clare, Tipperary and Ukraine.
+The shorts are in the blue and yellow colours of Roscommon, Clare, Tipperary and Ukraine.

 BBC's most streamed show of 2020, Normal People racked up over 60 million streams from its launch in April to December, with multiple award wins and nominations including four Emmy nominations, seven BAFTAs, two Golden Globe nominations, and fifteen IFTAs with nine wins including a Best Actor nod for Mescal.